-I would like to tell you about a few things concerning the meeting of the Political Consultative Council of the Warsaw treaty, presupposing of course that the resolution itself is known by the comrades.
+I would like to tell you about a few things concerning the meeting of the Political Consultative Committee of the Warsaw Treaty, presupposing of course that the resolution itself is known by the comrades.

 While preparing the session the development of the military structure was an item on the agenda for quite a time.
-In this respect the thing is that practically came to a preliminary agreement with the exception that the well-known section 12/a of the document - which specifies: who have the right to establish that a period of danger has set in when the supreme commander is given broader authority was removed for lack of consensus.
-It was a reasonable agreement, for it was very urgent to regulate our activities for peacetime, but this regulation had been omitted in the basic text of the treaty, though it is extremely important to work under legally regulated conditions in peacetime.
-So it is a significant achievement if there is agreement on it.
+In this respect the thing is that practically came to a preliminary agreement with the exception that the well-known section 12/a of the document - which specifies: who has the right to establish that a period of danger has set in and be given broader authority - was removed for the lack of consensus.
+It was a reasonable agreement, for it was very urgent to regulate our activities in peacetime, but this regulation had been omitted in the basic text of the treaty, though it is extremely important to work under legally regulated conditions in peacetime.
+So it is a significant achievement if there is now agreement on it

-The real dispute took place concerning the issue of danger and the state of war, and the Political Committee and the government decided: we agree if this dispute is canceled.
+The real dispute took place concerning the issue of danger and the state of war, and the Politburo and the government decided: we agree to abandon this dispute

 Partly - though not fully - related to it is sub-section b too.
-In the course of the preparations another problem that emerged was that the Romanian deputy minister of national defense suggested this section should also been deleted.
-That is what happened previously.
+In the course of the preparations another problem that emerged was that the Romanian deputy minister of national defense suggested that this section should also been deleted.
+That is what happened previously

 In the course of the preparations it became necessary to convene as usual the deputy foreign affairs ministers to reconcile the text, and the deputy ministers of national defense to reconcile and verify the text.
-Considering the fact that the Soviet comrades - and other too - were afraid that the Romanians would start a new dispute, the deputy ministers of national defense as such were not convened in the period of preparation.
-The way it happened was that they said there was no need for it, since we had already agreed.
+Considering the fact that the Soviet comrades - and others too - were afraid that the Romanians would start a new dispute, the deputy ministers of national defense as such were not convened in the period of preparation.
+The way it happened was that they said there was no need for it, since we had already agreed